Sustainability | SocietyRespect for Human Rights

 Additionally, when new business relationships arise, we conduct human rights risk assessments.
 For example, during due diligence in mergers and acquisitions, we investigate the status of human rights initiatives, working conditions, occupational health and safety, and compliance with relevant laws to ensure that there are no significant human rights risks in companies joining the group.

-In fiscal year 2024, as we reviewed key issues (materiality) in the formulation of a new Medium-Term Plan to begin from fiscal year 2025, we conducted reassessments of "potential human rights risks that may be addressed by the TDK Group" and “Priority issues on which to focus.”
+In FY March 2024, as we reviewed key issues (materiality) in the formulation of a new Medium-Term Plan to begin from FY March 2025, we conducted reassessments of "Potential human rights risks that may be addressed by the TDK Group" and “Priority issues on which to focus.”

 Potential human rights risks that may be addressed by the TDK Group